Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: The Expected Improvement-Cost (EIC) algorithm

 Following this scheme, given a user-specified parameter $M \in \mathbb{N}$, the interval $[0,1]$ along each dimension is divided into $M$ equal-sized segments.
 As a result, the domain $D$ is partitioned into $M^d$ hyper-cubes, and the initial design points in $B_M$ are located at the centre of these hyper-cubes.
 According to \eqref{idp}, the corresponding total number of initial design points is $n_0 = M^d$.

-The reason for adopting such an initial experiment scheme is to control the overall posterior variance of the GP model: For any point in the domain, its posterior variance has a positive correlation with the distance to its nearest sampled point.
-Following this initial experiment scheme \eqref{idp}, it can be seen that its nearest sampled point is the centre of hyper-cube to which it belongs.
+The reason for adopting such an initial experiment scheme is to control the overall posterior variance of the GP model by the following: For any point $\bx$, it can be shown that $\sigma_{n}^2(\bx)$ increases with the Euclidean distance $ \min_{1 \leq j \leq n} \Vert\bx - \bx_j \Vert$.
+That is, the posterior variance has a positive correlation with the Euclidean distance to its nearest sampled point.
+With the initial experiment scheme \eqref{idp}, it can be seen that its nearest sampled point is the centre of hyper-cube to which it belongs.
 As each hyper-cube has a diagonal length of $\sqrt{d}M^{-1}$, it is guaranteed that the distance is not more than $\tfrac{1}{2}\sqrt{d}M^{-1}$ for all points.
 Therefore after our initial experiment design scheme, the posterior variance of the GP model is uniformly controlled by $M$, which is the number of segments along each dimension.

 The next issue is to determine the value of $M$.
 Setting $M$ too large will make the algorithm focus too much on global modelling, leaving little budget for optimization; On the other hand, setting $M$ too small will result in a bad global model which can substantially diminish the sample efficiency.
 Hence, we need to seek a balance in choosing $M$ so that the algorithm will converge fast enough without utilizing too much budget for the initial design.
-Inspired by the regret analysis in Section \ref{section:regret:analysis}, we find that a budget related choice of $M = O(\log N)$ (hence $n_0 = O\big((\log N)^{d}\big)$) is desirable to achieve such a balance.
+Inspired by the regret analysis in Section \ref{section:regret:analysis}, we find that a budget-related choice of